 We are a well-known international manufacturer of highly engineered precision bearings and components.
 Our precision solutions are integral to the manufacture and operation of most machines and mechanical systems, reduce wear to moving parts, facilitate proper power transmission and reduce damage and energy loss caused by friction.
 While we manufacture products in all major bearing categories, we focus primarily on the higher end of the bearing market where we believe our value added manufacturing and engineering capabilities enable us to differentiate ourselves from our competitors and enhance profitability.
 We believe our unique expertise has enabled us to garner leading positions in many of the product markets in which we primarily compete.
-With 37 facilities, of which 33 are manufacturing facilities in five countries, we have been able to significantly broaden our end markets, products, customer base and geographic reach.
+With 43 facilities, of which 36 are manufacturing facilities in six countries, we have been able to significantly broaden our end markets, products, customer base and geographic reach.
 We have a fiscal year consisting of 52 or 53 weeks, ending on the Saturday closest to March 31.
-Based on this policy fiscal year 2016 had 53 weeks; fiscal 2015 and fiscal 2014 contained 52 weeks.
+Based on this policy fiscal year 2017 had 52 weeks; fiscal 2016 and fiscal 2015 contained 53 and 52 weeks, respectively.
 We currently operate under four reportable business segments: Plain Bearings; Roller Bearings; Ball Bearings; and Engineered Products.
 The following further describes these reportable segments: